benbieler/SenNetwork/README.md

 Sententiaregum is free social network based on an AngularJS SPA (Single Page Application).
 In the background runs a RESTful webservice based on Symfony 2.

+### Develop Methodologies

+This application is designed as an AngularJS SPA with a smart UI.
+The CRUD operations handles a RESTful API based on Symfony2.
+The API is tested by the BDD approach with PHPSpec and Behat

 ### Features

    - An Angular SPA application with a RESTful webservice
    - Extended bootstrap layout
    - Login and Registration interface
-   - Features tests suites with PHPSpec and Behat
+   - BDD approach with PHPSpec and Behat test suites

 ### Current ToDo

    - ~~According to [First experiences with BDD](http://www.youtube.com/watch?v=TrlQ7oWsXnk) the test suites should be refactored:~~
       - ~~Create a project-wide suite with Behat, which is kernel and container aware~~
       - ~~Create an object-wide suite with PHPSPec to test the behavior of the services, controllers and maybe domain logic (if the domain logic is complex enough)~~
-   - Test registration controller action with PHPSpec *(in progress)*
+   - ~~Test registration controller action with PHPSpec~~
    - ~~Create registration route~~
+   - Split this large SocialNetworkingBundle into smaller bundles *(in progress)*
+     - move user stuff to Sententiaregum\Bundle\User
+     - rename namespaces (Ma27\SocialNetworkingBundle -> Sententiaregum\Bundle\*
    - Finish Angular registration code
    - "Captcha" for the registration rest api
    - Implement "create admin account" command